 - Use a framework to implement a big data strategy in your organization

 - Use a data oriented approach in your daily decision making

 Adam Mersereau, Professor of Operations, Sarah Graham Kenan Scholar and Associate Dean of MBA Programs

 Adam Mersereau teaches operations management, statistics, and decision modeling.
 His research interests are in data-driven dynamic optimization; he addresses problems in retail operations management, revenue management, marketing optimization, and supply chain management.

-Brad Staats, Associate Professor of Operations
+Brad Staats, Professor of Operations

 Brad Staats’ teaching focuses on learning and analytics.
 He also works with many companies around the world on their learning and analytics strategies.
 Brad integrates work in operations management and human behavior to understand how and under what conditions individuals, teams, and organizations can perform their best.

 Tarun Kushwaha, Associate Professor of Marketing and Sarah Graham Kenan Scholar

 Tarun Kushwaha’s research focuses on understanding customers’ channel choice behavior, marketing resource allocation across channels and segments, financial and non-financial impact of CRM outsourcing, the role of national culture in context of managing customer relationships, and antecedents and consequences of product recalls.